ctu-mrs/ctu-mrs.github.io/docs/70-deployment/30-native/bashrc_configuration.md

 ```

 This variable contains a list of sensors connected to the onboard computer.
-It is read by the `mrs_uav_deployment` [sensors.launch](https://github.com/ctu-mrs/mrs_uav_deployment/blob/master/launch/sensors.launch) launch file, which will in turn launch the appropriate ROS drivers for the specified sensors, as well as publish a static tranformation between the UAV's FCU frame and the sensor frame.
+It is read by the `mrs_uav_deployment` [sensors.launch](https://github.com/ctu-mrs/mrs_uav_deployment/blob/master/launch/sensors.launch) launch file, which will in turn launch the appropriate ROS drivers for the specified sensors, as well as publish a static transformation between the UAV's FCU frame and the sensor frame.

 ```bash
 export WORLD_NAME="temesvar_field"